brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 Story time&nbsp;.&nbsp;.&nbsp;.

  ---

 It's been about two-and-a-half years since I first launched this site.
 It's been closer to three years since I began research into how I wanted to maintain it.
 That process ended with my choosing to go with [static site generators](https://jamstack.org/generators) (SSGs) in general and the [Hugo](https://gohugo.io) SSG in particular.

-Not quite a year after that, I [reexamined](/posts/2019/07/why-staying-with-hugo/) the Hugo choice because I had what the Kewl Kids used to call "FOMO"---Fear of Missing Out.
+Not quite a year after that, I [reexamined](/posts/2019/07/why-staying-with-hugo/) the Hugo choice because I had what the Kewl Kids used to call "FOMO" --- Fear of Missing Out.
 I figured I'd gain more potentially marketable experience by using an SSG based on [JavaScript](https://js.org) rather than the [Go](https://go.dev)-based Hugo, especially given that most of the hotness in the world of SSG development seemed to originate from JavaScript-based SSGs.

 That led me to not one, not two, but [three](/posts/2019/10/now-gatsby-geezer/) tries of [Gatsby](https://gatsbyjs.org).
 There also was an initial [short try](/posts/2019/09/why-left-hugo-eleventy/) of, followed by a [longer engagement](/posts/2019/12/packing-up/) with, [Eleventy](https://11ty.dev).

 Sprinkled in between that short try and longer engagement, not to mention the dalliance with Gatsby, was a brief [return to Hugo](/posts/2019/09/back-with-hugo/) that was spurred in part by a distrust of all the [Node.js](https://nodejs.dev) [dependencies](https://nodejs.dev/learn/npm-dependencies-and-devdependencies) that power both Gatsby and Eleventy.
-This is as opposed to Hugo, which is a single-binary executable---in plain language, an *app*.
+This is as opposed to Hugo, which is a single-binary executable --- in plain language, an *app*.

 Nonetheless, I enjoyed JS-based SSGs in general and Eleventy in particular, so I buried such thoughts in the back of my mind and went on my merry way, figuring I'd finally fought the issue to a conclusion.[^dance2019]